robustness-gym/robustness-gym/CONTRIBUTING.md

    too!
 So everyone can see the changes in the Pull request, work in your local branch and push the changes to your fork.
 They will automatically appear in the pull request.

+8. We follow a one-commit-per-PR policy.
+Before your PR can be merged, you will have to `git rebase` to squash your changes into a single commit.

 ### Checklist

+0. One commit per PR.
 1. The title of your pull request should be a summary of its contribution;
 2. If your pull request addresses an issue, please mention the issue number in the pull request description to make sure they are linked (and people